Little Yellow Wheelbarrow

 Poppies

+Not only are California Poppies some of the easiest flowers to grow from seed, they’re also some of the fastest flowers to bloom.
 California poppies mature from seed to flower in about two months.
-These pretty annuals only take a year to establish in your garden so you can enjoy their blooms year after year if you are in a warm enough zone.
-These quick-blooming flowers provide bees and butterflies with much-appreciated pollen early in the season when little else is in bloom.
-I like to think the bees remember that and set a path to my vegetable garden for the rest of the season, but that may be gardeners wishful thinking.
+These pretty annuals only take a year to establish in your garden, so you can enjoy their blooms year after year if you are in a warm enough zone.
+These very quick-blooming flowers provide bees and butterflies with much-appreciated pollen early in the season when little else is in bloom.
+I like to think the bees remember that and set a path to my vegetable garden for the rest of the season, but that may be the gardener’s wishful thinking.

 • Sow Method: Start indoors